egstar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 13 Being unique is better than being perfect

 	- Command `uniq -u | sort` to return sorted unique items

+- Task 14 It must be in that file

+	- Command `cat <filename> | grep <filter>` search text inside the file to get all matchs the filter